 Garbage Disposals And Water Damage

-As I mentioned HERE, garbage disposals haven’t always been my friend.
+Garbage disposals haven’t always been my friend.
 If not used properly, garbage disposals can cause massive amounts of water damage in your kitchen and surrounding areas via a leak, clog or burst pipe.
-And, it’s usually not just water that leaks from a garbage disposal…it’s food and whatever waste you’ve tried to dispose of.
+And, it’s usually not just water that leaks from a garbage disposal.
+It’s food and whatever waste you’ve tried to dispose of.
 Keeping your garbage disposal in working order can prevent these disasters.

-Pasta! – This was the one that got me.
-Pasta – including rice – expands when it gets wet.
-This can clog up your whole system…as I’ve learned firsthand.
+This was the one that got me.
+Pasta and rice expand when they get wet and may even clog up your whole system.

-Grease – I think most people know you’re not supposed to put grease down any drain, but sometimes laziness takes over and rinsing it down with hot water seems like an easier route than jarring or bagging it then disposing it.
-Hot water doesn’t stay hot forever and the grease WILL clog your pipes at some point during its trip down the drain.
+I think most people know you’re not supposed to put grease down any drain, but sometimes laziness takes over and rinsing it down with hot water seems like an easier route than jarring or bagging it then disposing of it.
+Hot water doesn’t stay hot forever and the grease will clog your pipes at some point during its trip down the drain.
 This is probably the number one cause of kitchen sink plumbing problems.

 A tip I found to keep your garbage disposal blades sharp is to run a few ice cubes through.